 Note: This blog post is from 2012.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.As the year comes to a close, many bloggers take a moment to document the most-viewed entries of the year on their blog.
+And I may revise the content as necessary.As the year comes to a close, many bloggers take a moment to document the most-viewed entries of the year on their blog.
 In that spirit, here are the top-viewed entries of the year for my blog.

 I have more to say about the list (and such lists) below, but for those who like to "get to the point", here's the list:

 Note: This blog post is from 2010.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.This could be very interesting.
+And I may revise the content as necessary.This could be very interesting.
 Starting today at 4pm EST, and over the next few weeks, the "Mura Show" (a weekly online user group for Mura CMS) will dedicate a few episodes to focus on the conversion of my site, CArehart.org.

 A real live use-case, from scratch

 What's interesting is that it will be an installation from scratch, in a "cinema verite" approach where we will assume nothing and if we trip over things, we'll talk about them.
 We'll talk about what I hope to gain by using Mura, and why it seems a good fit.

 Ee'll proceed each step of the way with me as the new user (I have never used Mura), the Mura guys as my trusty guides, and of course with people able to ask questions all along the way and hopefully learning for themselves as we go.